earth2observe/downscaling-tools/doc/manual.rst

 for cloudiness and other back scatter is derived from the transmissivity of the air and the path length radiation needs to travel before reaching the earth’s surface.

-The coefficient for radiation correction are calculated in the radiation sub-routine which will be described in section 4.
+The coefficient for radiation correction are calculated in the radiation sub-routine are describe seperately.
 The directory where the correction files are located should be defined in the ini file:

 ::